-Psychological capital has been defined as an individual's positive assessment of circumstances and probability of success based on perseverance and motivated effort and has four components: hope, optimism, competence, and resilience (Luthans et al., 2007: 55).
-Psychological capital is defined as the psychological essential factors at work, which control the standards of positive organizational behavior, bypassing human and social capital, to achieve competitive advantage by developing the organization's reputation and achieving its goals, and it includes four dimensions: hope, optimism, efficiency or self-efficacy, and flexibility (Al-Hasani, 2013: 5).
+Psychological capital has been defined as an individual's positive assessment of circumstances and probability of success based on perseverance and motivated effort and has four components: hope, optimism, competence, and resilience (Luthans, Youssef, & Avolio, 2007: 55).

+Psychological capital is defined as the psychological essential factors at work, which control the criteria of positive organizational behavior, bypassing human and social capital, to achieve competitive advantage by developing the reputation of the organization and achieving its goals, and it includes four dimensions: hope, optimism, efficiency or self-efficacy, And flexibility (Al-Hasani, 2013: 5).

 Psychological capital as a variable with related components (hope, optimism, efficiency, and resilience) develops and grows with the provision of psychological well-being to Employees, giving them skills and knowledge about business performance and facing challenges (Kirrane, Lennon, Connor & Fu, 2016: 1484).
-It is a group of positive psychological feelings that afflict the employee, and make him feel hope in achieving his goals, optimism towards the future, raising the ability to endurance and returning to a normal state in the event of exposure to challenges and crises, and the conviction in the ability to overcome these problems (Gohel, 2012: 36).